donut-party/system/README.md

 - [Component](https://github.com/stuartsierra/component)
 - [Clip](https://github.com/juxt/clip)

-# Why use this and not that?
+## Why use this and not that?

 I cover how donut.system compares to the alternatives in [docs/rationale.org](docs/rationale.org).

-# Composing systems
+## Composing systems

 TODO

-# Creating multiple instances of groups of components
+## Creating multiple instances of groups of components

 TODO

-# Acknowledgments
+## Acknowledgments

 donut.system takes inspiration from Component, Integrant, and Clip.

-# Status: alpha
+## Status: production-ready

-This library has been used in production but is not widely used.
-The interfaces may change, but change is unlikely.
+This library is used in real-world projects

-# Community
+## Community

 PRs welcome!
 Also check out the [#donut channel in Clojurians Slack](https://clojurians.slack.com/archives/C030C4Z2W0Y) if you wanna chat or if you have questions.

-# TODO

-- async signal handling
-- more examples
-- discuss the value of dependency injection